 Gas marketing is the core activity of RAK Gas.
 Pursuant to Amiri Decree no. 14/84 (and subsequent amendments), RAK Gas is the sole supplier of natural gas in the Emirate of Ras al Khaimah.

-RAK Gas currently sources gas from the Bukha and West Bukha fields in Oman, the Umm al Quwain field in Umm al Quwain, the Dolphin project in Qatar, and the Saleh field in Ras al Khaimah.
-The Saleh field is 30% owned by RAK Gas, and is nearing the end of its economic life.
-The operator of this field is DNO.
+RAK Gas currently sources gas from the Bukha and West Bukha fields in Oman, the Umm al Quwain field in Umm al Quwain, the Dolphin project, and the Saleh field in Ras al Khaimah.
+The Saleh field is 100% owned and operated by RAK Gas, and is nearing the end of its economic life.

 RAK Gas owns a processing plant at Khor Khwair, comprising two separate gas treatment trains, which treat the raw gas from the Bukha, West Bukha and Umm al Quwain fields.

 The RAK Gas processing plant was originally built in 1984 to process gas and liquids from the Saleh Field in RAK.
 In 1991, RAK Gas signed a long-term lease agreement for the RAK Gas processing plant with the license holders to the Bukha Field in Oman.
 Under the lease agreement, RAK Gas processes the gas from the Bukha Field, stripping liquids and LPG.
 Since the signature of this lease agreement, the process train at the RAK Gas processing plant has been referred to as the “Bukha Train”.

 In 2006, RAK Gas initiated an expansion of the processing plant to add a second train (the “Atlantis Train”) to process gas and liquids from the Umm al Quwain field.
 The Atlantis Train has been in operation since May 2008.